What do I do with my dock in the winter?

 Otter Island Swim Rafts the ultimate lazy summer hangout

+This post was updated in November 2024 to include the latest information.
 When summer temps climb into the triple digits, there's no better place to be than chillin' on the water.
-If you happen to be a waterfront homeowner, you can take full advantage of a permanent dock for lounging and docking your watercraft and/or a floating dock...
+If you happen to be a waterfront homeowner, you can take full advantage of a...

 How to keep your dock clean and safe